badass-courses/course-builder/apps/course-builder-web/README.md

 ```

 ### Start the Local Dev Server
-1. `npm build` to build your app
-2. `npm start` to start listening locally on port 3000 (which will be forwarded by ngrok, above).
+1. `pnpm dev` to start the app on localhost in watch mode with inngest and partykit

 ### Create an Admin User